gerryhjs/gerry-themes-issue-tracker/README.md

-# Please read before you submit issue:
+# Please read it before you submit issue:

 * About New UI